skhamesra/bodybuilderCodingProblem/README.md

 #### Submission
 * Fork this repo, commit your work, issue a pull request.
 * Make sure you include a *README* that explains how to start your API.
-Feel free to mention any important decisions about the project architecture that you think we should know.
+Feel free to mention any important decisions about the project architecture / layout that you think we should know.
 * Include working unit tests